 Our treatment goes beyond co-occurring mental health disorders and will also approach a person’s needs if they suffer from more than one addiction, trauma, co-dependency or behavioral issues that may influence either disorder or treatment.

-Once we’ve identified any dual diagnosis concerns, we will begin to take steps to treat each disorder.
+Once we’ve identified any comorbid conditions, we will begin to take steps to treat each disorder.
 We may yet use the aid of certain medications, depending on the scope and form of the problems.

 In addition to this, we will begin therapy so that you can learn to resolve any underlying issues, or negative and destructive thought patterns or behaviors that may perpetuate either your mental or substance use disorder.